zenml-io/zenml-huggingface-sagemaker/README.md

-# Huggingface Model to Sagemaker Endpoint: Automating training and deployment with ZenML
+# Huggingface Model to Sagemaker Endpoint: MLOps with ZenML

-While almost every Huggingface model can be easily deployed to AWS Sagemaker endpoints, it is often desirous to automate this flow.
+While almost every Huggingface model can be easily deployed to AWS Sagemaker endpoints with a few lines of code, it is often desirous to automate this flow, and have this process track the entire lineage of the model as it goes from training to production.

 This project showcases one way of using ZenML pipelines to achieve this:

+- Create and version a dataset
 - Train/Finetune a Sentiment Analysis NLP model and push to Huggingface Hub
 - Promote this model from staging to production
 - Deploy the model at the `Production` Stage to a Sagemaker endpoint